Applications for 2022 expeditions have now closed.

 If you have any further questions, please don’t hesitate to get in touch with the team at ExpeditionThailandGU@gmail.com.

-The Trinidad expedition is one of the most established on the roster, having been running since the 1980s.
-In fact the group of 12 students made it 30 years since the first expedition went out, and was even accompanied and advised by one of the professors from the original crew, Professor Roger Downie.
+Expeditions to Trinidad & Tobago are some of the most established on the roster, having been running since the 1980s.
+In fact the group of 12 students in 2019 made it 30 years since the first expedition went out, and was even accompanied and advised by one of the professors from the original crew, Professor Roger Downie.

 The team also visited some local schools to spread awareness of the work being done by the expedition and hopefully kick-start a passion and interest in the natural environment, both local and global.
 We also got involved in several beach cleans on the island through local NGOs.